 Mitigation measures identified in the ARCF GRR FEIS/FEIR are incorporated into the Proposed Action, including the requirement that the construction contractor provide adequate parking for construction trucks, equipment, and construction workers within designated staging areas throughout the construction period.
-If inadequate space for parking is available at a given work site, the construction contractor would be required to provide an off-site staging area and, as needed, coordinate the daily transport of construction vehicles, equipment, and personnel to and from the work site.
+If inadequate space for parking is available at a given work site, the construction contractor would be required to provide an off-site staging area and as needed, coordinate the daily transport of construction vehicles, equipment, and personnel to and from the work site.
+Several designated staging areas would include parking spaces at Sutter's Landing Regional Park at the request of the City of Sacramento.
+Use of the parking spaces would be temporary and would not impede or otherwise prevent users of the Sutter's Landing Regional Park from finding parking within the park or available neighboring street parking.
 Implementation of mitigation measures identified in the ARCF GRR FEIS/FEIR and incorporated into the Proposed Action would ensure that impacts related to the supply of parking spaces adjacent to project sites would be less than significant.